hdeplaen/kerch/docs/kernel/generic/laplacian.rst

     plt.colorbar()
     plt.title(f"Sigma = {k.sigma:.2f}")

-    k.sigma = 1
+    k.sigma = 2

     plt.figure(2)
     plt.imshow(k.K)
     plt.colorbar()
-    plt.title("Sigma = "+str(k.sigma))
+    plt.title(f"Sigma = {k.sigma:.2f}")

 Comparison with RBF
 -------------------
-As the 2-norm between the inputs is not squared, the result is essentially smoother (less drastic changes) with the Laplacian kernel compared to the RBF kernel.
+As the 2-norm between the inputs is not squared, the result is essentially more drastically descreasing in the bulk, but heavier in the tail compared to the :class:`~kerch.kernel.RBF` kernel.
 This will also lead to a proportionally higher sigma for a "similar" result.

 .. plot::
     :include-source: